-Sue readying the Quokka crew for their first time ever in a rowing boat

-The activities on the day were an introduction to rowing, sailing on both a monohull and a catamaran.
+Sue readying the Quokka crew for their first time ever in a rowing boat introduction to rowing, sailing on both a monohull and a catamaran.
 However it was noted a keenness for a 'burn on the support craft' was very evident.
 There were some who rowed /sailed who had never been in a boat before - we may need a couple of power boats next year.